dougbutner/web-4/README.md

 As more and more individuals and societies are reconsidering the place of **government, censorship, centralization and federated power**, web 3 has emerged as a powerful, provable option to shape the evolution of society on planet Earth.

 A growing portion of web 2 websites and applications today have elements of web 3, like [cryptoblogs](https://peakd.com) and [games](https://www.stateofthedapps.com/rankings/category/games).
 While web 2 and web 3 can operate independently, web 3 enhances the abilities of web 2.
+Similarly, web 3 and web 4 can operate independently, but it makes the most sense for it to

 As web 3 matures, we start to open a **pandoras box of practical applications**.
 With transaction fees near non-existent on second layers, we can re-imagine what is possible.